-- Are located on specific floors in 17 different halls.
+- consist of 21 TLCs located on specific floors of 16 different halls.
 Some popular TLCs, such as engineering and journalism, are located in multiple halls;

 - Focus on one specific major, academic interest or common learning theme;

-- May have specific eligibility criteria (and requested roommates must also be eligible);
+- May have specific eligibility criteria (for Honors and ROTC - requested roommates must also be eligible);

 - Provide some structure, which may help balance academic and social commitments;

 - Provide group learning assignments and activities;

 - Many FIGs are nested within related TLCs, but you won’t be in a FIG unless you sign up for one;

 - May have a few sophomores, juniors and seniors throughout the TLC.

 TLCs make up 41% of all spaces in the residence halls.
 They are great for students who want a little bit of direction when helping to create their community.
 TLCs, just like GLCs, need motivated self-starters who are interested in investing the work into making the community their own.

 At Mizzou, the College of Agriculture, Food, and Natural Resources (CAFNR) offers various degrees in things such as Animal Science, Biochemistry, Plant Science, Agriculture Education and Food Science.
 In this community, you can learn more about various programs, such as study abroad, graduate studies, veterinarian medicine, and undergraduate research opportunities that are related to your area of study, and discover what draws students and faculty to CAFNR's exciting fields.
 Students will be actively encouraged to join study groups, interact with faculty and staff members, and get involved in CAFNR-specific activities.
 CAFNR means: excellence, innovative thinking, inspirational impact, and personal connections!